BEER CAN APPRECIATION DAY

 Credit for the first beverage can goes to the Krueger Brewing Company of Richmond, Virginia.
 Made of steel and weighing in at almost 4 ounces, these hefty canisters opened with a church-key.

 The first beer produced in a can goes to Krueger Brewing Company of Richmond, Virginia but it was American Can Company that made canning drinkable beer possible.
 Krueger’s took the risk with American Can Company just weeks before the repeal of Prohibition.
 Weighing in at 4 ounces, the hefty steel cans opened with a church-key.
 Loyal Krueger’s drinkers favored the can over the bottle 9-1.

-* 1935 -Cone-Top – G. Heilemann Brewing Company – La Crosse, WI – Introduces cone-top cans which fit existing bottling lines convenient for small brewers with small budgets.
+- 1935 -Cone-Top – G. Heilemann Brewing Company – La Crosse, WI – Introduces cone-top cans that fit existing bottling lines convenient for small brewers with small budgets.

 - 1963 -Pull Tab – Pittsburgh Brewing Company – Revolutionizes the beer can when it introduces Iron City Beer in self-opening cans with pull tabs, also known as pop tops.
 With their sharp edges, the pull tabs became the feared litter at beaches, parks, backyards, and anywhere beverages were consumed.